tonyfromsora/soracard-site-web/src/content/en/blog/releasing-sora-card.md

 ## **Special Launch Offer for Early Adopters**

-To celebrate our launch and show appreciation for the community's support, we're offering SORA address holders the opportunity to apply for **SORA Card free of charge for a limited time**.
+To celebrate our launch and show appreciation for our community's support, we're offering SORA address holders the opportunity to apply for **SORA Card free of charge for a limited time**.
 Successful applicants who pass the KYC process will receive a **one-year subscription free of charge**.
 Additionally, early applicants who previously completed KYC under the initial terms will be rewarded with a **three-year subscription free of charge** as a token of our gratitude for your patience and enthusiasm.

 ![limited-offer](/blog/releasing-sora-card/limited-offer.jpg)